Monotone solutions for mean field games master equations : continuous state space and common noise: First order master equations with common noise

 \section{First order master equations with common noise}

 The interest of this section is twosome.
-First we want to present some structures of common noise in MFG, which, despite being entirely new, have attracted little attention in the literature even though they cover a wide range of applications.
+First we want to present some structures of common noise in MFG, which, despite not being entirely new, have attracted little attention in the literature even though they cover a wide range of applications.
 Secondly, we explain, without entering into the same amount of details as we did for \eqref{sme} or \eqref{me}, how the notion of monotone solution is helpful for such cases.
 We mainly look at two situations.
 The first one in which an additional parameter is added which is stochastic and which affects all the players in the same way (like a price on a market for instance).
 The second one is a situation in which players jump in a coordinated manner at random times, as the one introduced in \citep{bertucci2019some}.
+The types of noises at interest in this section seem to be more used in the Economics literature \citep{scheinkman1986borrowing,krusell1998income,gabaix2016dynamics,achdou2022income} than studied in the mathematics one.

 For pedagogical reasons, we introduce first a case in which the additional parameter has only two states.

 As most of the following analysis does not rely on the fact that we are in a time dependent or a stationary situation, we choose here to focus on the time dependent setting.

 Finally, let us state that this section is not particularly concerned with the existence of monotone or classical solutions of the master equations we shall introduce.
 We present in subsection \ref{subs:apriori} an a priori estimate which is valid in all the cases we shall introduce and only detail a proof of existence of monotone solutions in the case of common jumps.